scrapy/scrapy.org/README.rst

-Scrapy website
+Scrapy
 ==============

-This is the website that runs on https://scrapy.org.
+This is the domain that runs on website>>>https://scrapy.org.

 Requirements
 ============